University of Toronto Schools ACADEMICS & EXTRACURRICULARS

 [Show: About Equal Balance?]What UTS says:

-The school’s Vision and Mission calls upon students to become socially responsible global citizens.
 Social responsibility and global citizenship are the core subject matter of UTS’ offerings in Canadian and World Studies which seek to build, by reflecting upon the past, understanding the present, and planning for the future, competencies in the skills, knowledge, and attitudes we require to make effective decisions fully aware of their implications for ourselves and the wider communities of which we are a part.
+In the early years, students explore geography and history through case studies and inquiry-based projects.
 At the senior level, Canadian and World Studies offers a number of courses in specialized disciplines, including Civics, Law, Politics, Economics and Philosophy.
 This specialization exposes students to the study of various social science and humanities disciplines which they may choose to pursue in further depth at the university level.

 Foreign Languages